sam-mosleh/Course-Scheduling/README.md

 # University-course-scheduling
-AI using genetic algorithm with parallel population (Multithreading)
+AI using genetic algorithm with parallel populations (Multithreading)